Do Saliency Models Detect Odd-One-Out Targets? New Datasets and Evaluations: Introduction

 Together these studies suggest that no existing saliency model accounts for most of the identified saliency phenomena, although there is evidence that models based on the FIT framework \cite{treisman1980feature} may perform better on synthetic images \cite{borji2013quantitative}.
 While pointing to the same conclusion, these studies are difficult to compare directly as they all use different metrics, sets of algorithms and datasets for evaluation.

 \textbf{Psychophysical Patterns and Odd-One-Out Images in Datasets.} Datasets typically used in saliency research include only a handful of synthetic psychophysical patterns, if any.
 For instance, the Toronto dataset \cite{bruce2007attention} includes 16 such cases out of 136 images, MIT1003 \cite{judd2009learning} has 4 patterns out of 1003 and CAT2000/Patterns image set \cite{CAT2000} has 71 synthetic patterns out of 2000.
-The recently proposed SID4VAM dataset \cite{berga2019psychophysical} provides human fixation data for 230 synthetic patterns covering 16 different stimuli types.
+The recently proposed SID4VAM dataset \cite{berga2019psychophysical} provides human fixation data for 230 synthetic patterns covering 15 different stimuli types.
 However, since human participants were given task instructions, this data is not directly comparable with the free-viewing conditions under which saliency models are more typically tested.

 Odd-one-out images, which can be thought of as realistic counterparts to psychophysical patterns (see Figure \ref{fig:oddoneout_samples}), are also rarely found in fixation datasets.
-Out of 9 datasets that we examined none contained a significant portion of these types of stimuli, \eg only 3 such images in the MIT1003 dataset (1003 images), 19 in DUT-OMRON (5168 images) \cite{yang2013saliency} and 33 in SALICON (20K images)\cite{jiang2015salicon} (see the supplementary material for a complete list).
+Out of 9 datasets that we examined none contained a significant portion of these types of stimuli, \eg only 3 such images in the MIT1003 dataset (1003 images), 19 in DUT-OMRON (5168 images) \cite{yang2013saliency} and 33 in SALICON (20K images)\cite{jiang2015salicon} (see Section \ref{sec:data_stats} for a complete list).

-\textbf{Contributions.} We address the research challenges described above by providing the four following contributions: 1) a large dataset of synthetic search arrays and a set of tools for analysis and evaluation of saliency models; 2) a large annotated dataset of images with odd-one-out objects captured ``in the wild''; 3) extensive analysis of saliency algorithms with respect to several features known to guide human attention; 4) experiments showin the impact of augmenting training data with synthetic and/or real images on the performance of the CNN-based models on odd-one-out task and fixation prediction.
+\textbf{Contributions.} We address the research challenges described above by providing the four following contributions: 1) a large dataset of synthetic search arrays and a set of tools for analysis and evaluation of saliency models; 2) a large annotated dataset of images with odd-one-out objects captured ``in the wild''; 3) extensive analysis of saliency algorithms with respect to several features known to guide human attention; 4) experiments showing the impact of augmenting training data with synthetic and/or real images on the performance of the CNN-based models on odd-one-out task and fixation prediction.